zbtolon/customer-portal/cpsetupfedid.md

 ## Creating users in the identity provider and {{site.data.keyword.BluSoftlayer_notm}} infrastructure
 {: #cp_scenario1both}

-In this model, the following occurs:
+In this model, the following process occurs:
 * Users are created in both the identity provider and {{site.data.keyword.BluSoftlayer_notm}} infrastructure.
-* User permissions are assigned in {{site.data.keyword.BluSoftlayer}} infrastructure IMS using the {{site.data.keyword.BluSoftlayer}} infrastructure customer portal or APIs.
+* User permissions are assigned in {{site.data.keyword.BluSoftlayer}} infrastructure IMS by using the {{site.data.keyword.BluSoftlayer}} infrastructure customer portal or APIs.
 * Users authenticate with the identity provider and federate their credentials.
-* {{site.data.keyword.BluSoftlayer}} infrastructure consumes the credentials and access control is based on the permissions defined for the user in {{site.data.keyword.BluSoftlayer}} infrastructure IMS.
+* {{site.data.keyword.BluSoftlayer}} infrastructure consumes the credentials and access control is based on the permissions that are defined for the user in {{site.data.keyword.BluSoftlayer}} infrastructure IMS.

 Accounts for users that need access to {{site.data.keyword.BluSoftlayer}} infrastructure are first created in {{site.data.keyword.BluSoftlayer}} infrastructure with random passwords.
 All permissions must be configured in {{site.data.keyword.BluSoftlayer}} infrastructure before the user is able to use SSO through the identity provider.
 Currently, permissions are set up based on the individual user.